Last updated on December 3rd, 2022 at 06:34 pm

 I knew that Google increasingly factors page speed into rankings, so I worked tirelessly to fix it.
 I installed WP Rocket, began using a CDN, and more.
 However, none of those things did the trick.

 Eventually, it occurred to me that the WordPress theme I was using was too bloated.
 If I continued with the theme, I would never get the site speed scores I wanted.

 So after a lot of research, I selected a new theme: GeneratePress.
 This lightweight theme is blazing fast and extremely customizable.

 SEO Challenge #10: Sustainable Link Building

 One of the biggest SEO challenges that I have faced during my SEO job is link building.
 It is a tough job for every SEO link-building person due to paid-level guest posting and link insertion.

-During the link building issue, I just start research new link building techniques that include the following techniques that I’m currently using for my company.
+During the link-building issue, I just start researching new link-building techniques that include the following techniques that I’m currently using for my company.

 SEO Challenge #11: Finding Quality Content Writers with good SEO skills

 ~ Paul Lewin, SEO @ Home Water Research

 For me, the biggest problem is finding writers who understand SEO, understand the subject matter that I’m working on, and can write quality ‘fluff-free content.